gddisney/logger/README.md

 The `logger` package provides a high-throughput, tamper-evident structured logging framework designed for zero-trust systems to have verifiable cryptographic state contracts managed by the **Secure Data Format (SDF)** protocol engine.

-Every emitted log statement, debugging event, or system audit record compiles directly into an immutable transaction receipt.
-Once a log entry is signed and sealed, its existence and contents are cryptographically provable and structurally impossible to retroactively alter or erase.

 ---

 ## 1. Architectural Blueprint